Promoting the interests of

 public service media

-117 member organizations in 56 countries from Europe and beyond come together to make up the
+112 Member organizations in 56 countries from Europe and beyond come together to make up the

 European Broadcasting Union, the world's leading alliance of public service media.

 The European Broadcasting Union (EBU) is the world’s leading alliance of public service media (PSM).
-We have 117 member organizations in 56 countries and have an additional 34 Associates in Asia, Africa, Australasia and the Americas.
-Our Members operate over 2,000 television, radio and online channels and services, and offer a wealth of content across other platforms.
+We have 112 member organizations in 56 countries and have an additional 31 Associates in Asia, Africa, Australasia and the Americas.
+Our Members operate nearly 2,000 television, radio and online channels and services, and offer a wealth of content across other platforms.

 "'Public service media is the bedrock of democratic societies.
 Our role is to champion its values and ensure our Members are able to continue to play a vital role in European culture, society and public discourse.'"